-The key to successful investing and golfing is to determine when risk is necessary to accomplish your goals and when it is not.
+The key to successful investing and golfing is determining when risk is necessary to accomplish your goals and when it is not.
 As I watch the phenomenal professional golfers tend to their craft this summer, I thought of the similarities that risk has in both pursuits.

 Watching the different styles of the golfers at last month’s British Open reminds me of an analogy that I sometimes use while talking to prospects.
 For while each of the golfers is trying to complete the four rounds of golf in the least amount of strokes, the way they attack and plan to accomplish this varies.
 This is also true for investors.

 All investors should be trying to accomplish a certain goal specific to their needs and wants.
 However, just as players use different styles to accomplish their goals, so do investors with their style and tolerance for portfolio risk.
 Investors should be aware of the trade-off between the risks in their portfolios and the expected returns from those portfolios.